blekenbleu/OxyScope/README.md

 # OxyScope from SimHubPluginSdk
-XY plot of *positive* property values
+XY scatter plots of SimHub property values
 [UI control explanations](https://blekenbleu.github.io/SimHub/oxyhelp.htm)
 - Create a new WPF project named `OxyPlotPlugin` in Visual Studio, then quit.
 - delete (or move away) all but `OxyPlotPlugin.sln` and `OxyPlotPlugin.csproj`